AlexJoulego/pappu-pakia/README.md

 happy (push you), angry (kill you) /not implemented yet/.
 Keep safe distance from them!

 There are some collectibles, too!
+Coins for points (50, 100, 500, and 1000).
+Apples for invincibility for a short period.
+Berries spawning clones that'll destroy anything that comes in their way!

 Collisions are not super strict to make the gameplay a bit easier.